-In Montclair, you get the best of both worlds: a small-town, suburban feel with all of the perks of living so close to New York City, including a very diverse dining scene.
+In Montclair, we get the best of both worlds: a small-town, suburban feel with all of the perks of living so close to New York City, including a diverse dining scene.
 Montclair boasts restaurants of Cuban cuisine, Italian food, Mexican eats, and many more.
-Faubourg {pronounced foh-boor}, Montclair’s newest modern French brasserie, is the eclectic menu in an elevated setting we’ve all been waiting for and Montclair Girl chatted with owners Dominique and Olivier about the unique concept behind the restaurant.
+Faubourg (pronounced foh-boor), Montclair’s beloved modern French brasserie, is the eclectic menu in an elevated setting we’ve all been waiting for and Montclair Girl chatted with owners Dominique and Olivier about the unique concept behind the restaurant.
 Read on to learn more about Faubourg, this chic spot located at 544 Bloomfield Avenue.

 The Story